radekg/terraform-provisioner-ansible/README.md

 ## General overview

-The purpose of the provisioner is to provide an easy method for running Ansible to provision hosts created with Terraform.
+The purpose of the provisioner is to provide an easy method for running Ansible to configure hosts created with Terraform.

-This provisioner, however, is not designed to handle all possible responsibilities of Ansible.
-To better understand the distinction, consider what's possible and what's not possible with this provisioner.
+This provisioner, however, is not designed to handle all possible Ansible use cases.
+Lets consider what's possible and what's not possible with this provisioner.

-For after provisioning, you may find the following Ansible module useful: [terraform-state-ansible-module](https://github.com/radekg/terraform-state-ansible-module).
+For after provisioning, you may find the following Ansible module useful if you use AWS S3 for state storage: [terraform-state-ansible-module](https://github.com/radekg/terraform-state-ansible-module).

 ### What's possible

-- `local provisioner`
+- `compute resource local provisioner`
+  - configured on a compute resource e.g. aws_instance, ibm_compute_vm_instance
   - runs Ansible installed on the same machine where Terraform is executed
   - the provisioner will create a temporary inventory and execute Ansible only against hosts created with Terraform `resource`
+  - If `count` is used with the compute resource and is greater than 1, the provisioner runs after each resource instance is created, passing the host information for that instance only.
   - Ansible Vault password file / Vault ID files can be used
-  - the temporary inventory uses `ansible_connection=ssh`, the `ansible_host` is resolved from the `resource.connection` resource, it is possible to specify an `alias` using `hosts`
+  - the temporary inventory uses `ansible_connection=ssh`, the host `alias` is resolved from the `resource.connection` attribute, it is possible to specify an `ansible_host` using `plays.hosts`

-- `remote provisioner`
+- `compute resource remote provisioner`
+  - configured on a compute resource e.g. aws_instance, ibm_compute_vm_instance
   - runs Ansible on the hosts created with Terraform `resource`
   - if Ansible is not installed on the newly created hosts, the provisioner can install one
   - the provisioner will create a temporary inventory and execute Ansible only against hosts created with Terraform `resource`